NCAR/climate-primer-water/doc/introduction.rst

 |image5|

-The process to prepare data for running impacts models for climate change impacts includes four main steps.
+The process to prepare data for running climate change impact models includes four main steps.

 We start with questions about how climate change might affect future water resources.
-Then, the first step is to develop a basic recognition of key terminology and processes for global climate modeling.
+The first step is to develop a basic recognition of key terminology and processes for global climate modeling.
 Then we develop regionally applicable climate projections, determine climate change scenarios and select associated climate projections to inform